 The MPDS presents the materials data, extracted by the project PAULING FILE team from the scientific publications.
-Even nowadays this task cannot be fully automated, so we had to manually process and systematize around 300 thousands articles in physics, chemistry, and materials science.
-The results are now available online.
+Even nowadays this task cannot be fully automated, so we had to manually process and systematize around half a million articles in physics, chemistry, materials science, environmental science, engineering, geology, etc. The results are now available online.

 §1.
 Introductory examples